KRR-Oxford/OntoAlign/LogMap-ML/README.md

 Note it is suggested to annotate and use the mappings of at least three systems to approximate the GS.
 Thus run, sample and annotate for LogMap and [AML](https://github.com/AgreementMakerLight/AML-Project) as well.

+*Note: this is a preliminary implementation.
+We are making it more "end-to-end". *